 People will be more open for you to share who God is to you and they want to know if he makes a difference in how you live your life.

-LIVE OUT OF A GENESIS 1 Mentality and when you step out- Repent and get back into the flow of the KINGDOM of GOD.
+Final Exhortation: Live out of a Genesis 1 Mentality and when you step out (which will happen from time to time); repent and get back into the flow of the KINGDOM of GOD.